US-based Phillips Distilling is shifting the majority of production of three brands to Canada due to the ongoing trade spat between the two countries.

-The private company will now manufacture its Sour Puss, Kamora Coffee and Phillips Butter Ripple liqueurs at Station 22 Distillery in Montreal, Quebec.
-The brands used to be produced at its facility in Princeton, Minnesota.
+The privately owned company will manufacture its Sour Puss, Kamora Coffee and Phillips Butter Ripple liqueurs at Station 22 Distillery in Montreal, Quebec.
+The brands have been produced at its facility in Princeton, Minnesota.

 Discover B2B Marketing That Performs